saifaustcse/SDLC-Methodologies/README.md

     Pros:

-        * Ability to avoid the downward flow of defects
-        * Higher success chances
-        * Proactive defect tracking – that is defects are found at early stage.
-        * Saves a lot of time as planning and designing related to testing is done way before the actual coding takes place.
-        * Every stage of V-shaped model has strict results so it’s easy to control
-        * Testing and verification take place in the early stages
-        * It is a systematic and disciplined model which results in a high-quality product.
+        * Each stage are clearly defined
+        * Process and results are well documented.
         * Simple and easy to understand and use.
-        * Testing activities like planning, test designing happens well before coding.
-This saves a lot of time.
-Hence higher chance of success over the waterfall model.
-        * This is a highly-disciplined model and Phases are completed one at a time.
         * Easy to manage due to the rigidity of the model.
-Each phase has specific deliverables and a review process.
+        * Proactive defect tracking – that is defects are found at early stage.
+        * Testing and verification take place in the early stages thereby enhancing the probability of building an error-free and good quality product.
+        * Higher success chances
         * Covers all functional areas.
-        * Contains instructions and recommendations, which provide a detailed explanation of problems involved.
-        * Emphasizes the significance of testing and ensures that testing is planned.
-        * This model focuses on verification and validation activities early in the life cycle thereby enhancing the probability of building an error-free and good quality product.
         * It enables project management to track progress accurately.

     Cons: